-Speaking statistically, the expectation of a situation is the average value over all potential outcomes.
+Speaking statistically, the expectation of a situation is the average outcome over all potential outcomes.

-For an example, let’s look at a coin flip.
+For example, let’s look at a coin flip.

 The expected value of a coin flip is 50% of the time, you should expect heads and 50% of the time you should expect tails.

 To go more general, let’s define X as a scenario with outcomes 5, 10, 15, 20, and 100, and all of these outcomes having an equal chance (a 20% or 1/5) of being realized.

 The expectation of X is the average value over all outcomes, or putting this into an equation:

 What happens to the expectation if the chances of these outcomes change?